remotelabz/remotelabz-docs/docs/administrators/getting-started/ubuntu-worker-update.md

 sudo apt-get install php-ssh2
 ```

-Proper permissions must be set to allow the group `remotelabz-worker` on `/var/lib/lxc` to make scp connection on each workers
+you must set proper permissions to allow the group `remotelabz-worker` on `/var/lib/lxc` to make scp connection on all workers

 ```bash
 sudo chown root:remotelabz-worker /var/lib/lxc -R